annde1/HackerU-protfolioProject/read_me.txt

 scss/: The SCSS files for custom styling.
 The SCSS files are compiled into the css/ directory.

+projects/JavaScript Projects: this repository contains the projects I've built using JavaScript

 Website Navigation:
 Clicking on my name (Anna Depta) in the navigation bar will always take you to the main page.